kinseyost/ruby-tutorial/README.md

 rails s -b $IP -p $PORT -e c9
 ```

+## Migrating Database
+To get the same database as is in a certain project, follow the instructions [here](./Tutorial_Docs/dbmigration.MD).

 ## Navigating this tutorial
 [Most of the commits](https://github.com/kinseyost/ruby-tutorial/commits/master) represent a lesson, to follow along go through each of the commits to see what the lesson entails.
 Most of them are explained pretty well through the commit message.